The Perfect Whirlwind Weekend in Bohol

 - She’d need to cough up an extra 50 euros for the visa to step foot in Thailand

-- Why don’t we see a country that was new to both of us?
+- Why don’t we see a country that’s new to both of us?

 Friday – Getting to Bohol for the weekend